 “All of your information is on the computer at the airport”, I reassured him.
 “All you have to do is show up at least 90 minutes before your flight and give the agent behind the ticket counter your identification card.
 They will print a boarding pass for you and you will have everything you need to board the airplane.”

 He has done this before, but he is not a frequent traveler.
 As with previous times, he marveled at the technology.
-It is so difficult for him to understand that I do not have to be at the airport, go to a city ticket office, visit a travel agency, or place a telephone call to purchase an airline ticket which he will never see.
-He still remembers the days of having his itinerary, boarding pass and the 17,000 pages of the contract of carriage, all neatly tucked away in some paper ticket jacket which he had to carry with him at all times, as handed to him personally by a live human being.
+Understanding that I do not have to be at the airport, go to a city ticket office, visit a travel agency, or place a telephone call to purchase an airline ticket which he will never see was so difficult for him.
+He still remembered the days of having his itinerary, boarding pass, and the 17,000 pages of the contract of carriage — all neatly tucked away in some paper ticket jacket which he had to carry with him at all times, as handed to him personally by a live human being.

 I reassured him again that all he needs to do is show up on time with his identification.
 I even ordered his wheelchair service so that he did not need to walk long distances; and he would not need to remove his shoes at the airport security checkpoint due to his age.